 - Special Revenue Funds These funds are established to account for federally financed or expenditures legally restricted for specified purposes.
 In many special revenue funds, any unused balances are returned to the grantor at the close of specified project periods.
 For funds in this fund type, project accounting is employed to maintain integrity for the various sources of funds. - 2.
+Capital Projects Fund This fund was established to account for donations and other resources to be used for capital outlay in the District. - 3.
 Internal Service Fund The District utilizes an Internal Service Fund to account for revenues and expenses related to services provided to parties inside the District on a cost reimbursement basis.
 This fund facilitates distribution of support costs to the users of support services.
-The District has an internal service fund for its self-insured workers compensation plan. - 3.
+The District has an internal service fund for its self-insured workers compensation plan. - 4.
 Fiduciary Funds These funds are used to account for activities of student groups and other organizational activities on a fiduciary basis.
-If any unused resources are declared surplus by the student groups, they are transferred to the General Fund with a recommendation to the Board for an appropriate utilization through a budgeted program.